bevyengine/bevy-website/content/news/2020-08-10-introducing-bevy/index.md

 }
 ```

 And of course you can also create your own plugins.
 In fact, all engine and game logic is built using plugins.
 Hopefully now you understand what we mean by modular: you are free to add/remove plugins based on your project's unique needs.
-However I expect that most people will stick to {{rust_docs(type="trait" crate="bevy" version="0.1.0" name="AddDefaultPlugins" method="add_default_plugins" no_struct=true)}} for simplicity, at least initially.
+However I expect that most people will stick to {{rust_docs(type="trait" version="0.1.0" name="AddDefaultPlugins" method="add_default_plugins" no_struct=true)}} for simplicity, at least initially.

 ## Bevy ECS